ClonyPDF home

 Phone camera requirements

 Use the rear camera of a modern smartphone, held at eye level.
 The front-facing selfie camera distorts facial proportions and often fails biometric checks.
+Switch off portrait blur and skin smoothing before you shoot.

 Lighting